anusha-murali/anusha-murali.github.io/dfs.md

     return False
 ```

-We make minor modification to our original `search()` function so that we can immediately return upon finding a cycle.
+We make minor modification to our original `search()` function so that it can immediately return upon finding a cycle.

 ```
 def search(G, v, explored):